 - The proposal must be in the form of an abstract (300 word limit) that briefly describes the project.
 Students are encouraged to have their mentors review their abstracts prior to submission

 - Students should indicate if they wish to present a poster (or visual) or oral presentation at the Colloquium.
 A poster involves a display of the main points, ideas, and findings of the project.
-The posters are displayed throughout the colloquium venue for informal browsing with opportunities for individual discussion with the poster's author(s).
 An oral presentation is a more formal 10 minute presentation within a classroom setting.
 Download the Poster Template (ppt).

-While it is expected that the scholarly investigation will be completed at the time of the Colloquium, it is not essential that the research be completed at the time of application.
-Because of this consideration, the submitted proposals will only be reviewed on clarity of purpose, preparation, and methodology using criteria A-C outlined below.
+While it is expected that the research will be completed at the time of the Colloquium, it is not essential that it be completed at the time of application.
+Because of this consideration, the submitted proposals will only be evaluated on its clarity of purpose, preparation, and methodology using criteria A-C outlined below.
 For accepted proposals, reviewers will provide limited feedback to students.
 Faculty mentors should assist students in considering this feedback.
 Presentations at the Colloquium will be judged using all six criteria in Sections One and Two below.

 Used to review ALL Colloquium proposals and presentations